Mode of transport: Human powered

-Land
+Land transport

 Land transport covers all land-based transportation systems that provide for the movement of people, goods and services.
 Land transport plays a vital role in linking communities to each other.
 Land transport is a key factor in urban planning.
 It consists of 2 kinds, rail and road.

-Rail
+Railways

 Rail transport is a means of conveyance of passengers and goods by way of wheeled vehicles running on rail track, known as a railway or railroad.
 The rails are anchored perpendicular to railroad train consists of one or more connected vehicles that run on the rails.
 Propulsion is commonly provided by a locomotive, that hauls a series of unpowered cars, that can carry passengers or freight.
 The locomotive can be powered by steam, diesel or by electricity supplied by trackside systems.
 Alternatively, some or all the cars can be powered, known as a multiple unit.
 Also, a train can be powered by horses, cables, gravity, pneumatics and gas turbines.
 Railed vehicles move with much less friction than rubber tires on paved roads, making trains more energy efficient, though not as efficient as ships.

 Intercity trains are long-haul services connecting cities; modern high-speed rail is capable of speeds up to 430 km/h, but this requires a specially built track.
 Regional and commuter trains feed cities from suburbs and surrounding areas, while intra-urban transport is performed by high-capacity tramways and rapid transits, often making up the backbone of a city's public transport.
 Freight trains traditionally used box cars, requiring manual loading and unloading of the cargo.
 Since the 1960s, container trains have become the dominant solution for general freight, while large quantities of bulk are transported by dedicated trains.

-Road
+Roadways

 A road is an identifiable route of travel, usually surfaced with gravel, asphalt or concrete, and supporting land passage by foot or by a number of vehicles.

 The most common road vehicle in the developed world is the automobile, a wheeled passenger vehicle that carries its own motor.
-As of 2002, there were 591 million automobiles worldwide.
-Other users of roads include motorcars, motorcycles, buses, trucks, bicycles and pedestrians, and special provisions are sometimes made for each of these.
-For example, the use of bus lanes give priority for public transport, and cycle lanes provide special areas of road for bicycles to use.
+As of 2025, there were 1.644 billion automobiles worldwide.
+Other users of roads include motorcycles, buses, trucks, bicycles and pedestrians, and special provisions are sometimes made for each of these.
+For example, bus lanes give priority for public transport, and cycle lanes provide special areas of road for bicycles to use.